We welcome your interest in our department, and invite you to stop by when you are in the area.

 - The Biology Building boasts an extensive display of bird paintings by the Indiana artist William Zimmerman, on loan from the collection of Richard and Ruth Johnson, located in the central hallway leading to the atrium on the first floor.
 You may also wish to browse the nearby exhibit cases housing a diverse collection of zoological specimens.

 - In the Biology Building atrium, visitors can view the painting entitled “Phases of Biology” which Indiana artist Rudy Pozzatti created specifically for the Department of Biology.
-An artist's proof, "Homage to Vesalius," also by Pozzatti, can be seen in the atrium as well.
+An artist’s proof, “Homage to Vesalius,” also by Pozzatti, can be seen in the atrium as well.

-- The first-floor conservatories of the Jordan Hall greenhouse are open to the public.
+- The first-floor conservatories of the Biology Greenhouse are open to the public.
 Groups of visitors are asked to arrange visits in advance.
-To learn more about group tours, go to the Jordan Hall greenhouse visitor information page or call 812-855-7717.
+To learn more about group tours, go to the Biology Greenhouse visitor information page or call 812-855-7717.